istore221/scala-geomovement-kafka-publisher/README.md

     }'
    ```

-- Customer applications will use following API to find drivers around a given location:
+- <b>Find Drivers</b> : Customer applications will use following API to find drivers around a given location:

    ```